30 Day Gratitude Challenge for 2023: Are You Up for It?

 Now, notice this simple but powerful joy in your life.

-Day 8: Tell something you’re grateful for that money can’t buy
+Day 8: Acknowledge what money can’t buy

 Next, on a piece of paper write something you are thankful for that has nothing to do with worldly possessions.